Who does what during a Belenios election ?

 Instructions for the voter

-smart ballot tracker is also sent by email to the voter when he has completed the voting procedure.
+smart ballot trackeris also sent by email to the voter when they have completed the voting procedure.

-smart ballot tracker is present in the ballot box by visiting the link
+smart ballot trackeron the ballot box, visiting the link

-smart ballot tracker that is different from the one that was printed on the screen during the voting phase.
-Somebody probably managed to add a ballot in his name.
-This can for instance be a hint of an attack by a system administrator who has access to the mailbox of the voter, in the case where both the login / password and the credential are sent to the same address.
+smart ballot trackerthat is different from the one that was printed on the screen during the voting phase.
+Somebody probably managed to add a ballot in their name.
+This can for instance be a hint of an attack by a system administrator who has access to the mailbox of the voter, in the case where both the credential and the one-time password are sent to the same address.

 A voter can also verify the whole voting process.
-Instead of checking only the presence of his ballot in the ballot box, he can verify the validity of all the ballots, he can monitor the ballot box to check that no ballot disappears (except in case of revote), and finally check that the claimed result corresponds to the ballots in the ballot box.
+Instead of checking only the presence of their ballot in the ballot box, they can verify the validity of all the ballots, they can monitor the ballot box to check that no ballot disappears (except in case of revote), and finally check that the claimed result corresponds to the ballots in the ballot box.
 For all of this, the voter can follow the auditor instructions below.